 Today, enjoy your final day of our itinerary.
 You may stay to enjoy Bhutan or arrange for transport to the airport to continue on your travels.

-Druk Path Trek - Prices from $460 per day
+Druk Path Trek - Prices from $3,500USD per person

 - The Tiger's Nest Monastery, perched on a cliff face

 - Lakes Jimi Langsto and Janye, high in the Himalayas